-The South Downs National Park Authority aims to facilitate innovative research to underpin evidence based policy and techniques for the conservation and enhancement of the special qualities of the South Downs National Park and beyond.
+The South Downs National Park Authority (SDNPA) aims to facilitate innovative research to underpin evidence based policy and techniques for the conservation and enhancement of the special qualities of the South Downs National Park (SDNP) and beyond.

 Some ideas for collaboration include:

 - Setting up or participating in foundation/undergraduate/Masters and PhD student research placements with the SDNPA

 If you are planning to conduct, or are currently conducting research in the South Downs National Park, or want to discuss potential research collaborations with the SDNPA, then please do get in touch by filling in this form and emailing email@example.com.